Changissnz/nu_merchant_principal/README.md

 there is the recognition that it is an idiom, a statement with an almost omnipotent chemistry of truth,wisdom, and strength through reputational survival.

+The subject in this section is tied to the section How Obtuse Judgments Can Count.
+Why would a communicative entity use an idiom in an arbitrary context?
+Is it ... because the idiom has positively contextual relevance to that context?
+Whyever else would the idiom be used?
+Because the idiom is an idiom due to acceptance and proliferation cumulatively established over quite some time, the usage of the idiom radiates relevance onto the context in such a degree that, by its own distinctive reputation, transcends the importance of the context for the connection, yes?
+Sure, the idiom and the context do not have to perfectly fit, for the connection.
+For one thing, the idiom is a principle generality and the context is details.
+The idiom is applied to the context to filter out the covers of misconception, streamline the details into shorter tidbits made more understandable, with the purpose of using this re-versioned context as the actual groundwork for furtherance in action.